GAWAD-LAB-STANFORD/Bacteria_Pipeline/README.md

     - If you want to change the default minimum length for contigs/scaffolds from 5000 to a chosen number, specify with *--query_len_min*
     - If you want to use different kraken2 databases from the default, specify which ones you want to use with *--kraken_db_types*
     - If you want to use different BLAST databases from the default, specify which ones you want to use with *--blast_db_types*
-    - If you want to only have returned a maximum number of BLAST results, choose your maximum number using *--num_alignments*
+    - If you want to only have returned a maximum number of BLAST results, choose your maximum number using *--blast_num_alignments*
     - If you want to change the default minimum hit rank for BLAST results from 1 to a chosen number, specify with *--blast_hit_rank_min*
     - If you want to change the default minimum contig/scaffold alignment for BLAST results from 0.9 (90%) to a chosen number, specify with *--query_align_min*
     - Besides the already implemented job name and standard error and output print statements, you can specify additional slurm commands for the pipeline job following the use of the *--slurm* option.
 If you use this option, **make sure it is the last one you use**